OrdinaryMagician/saya_m/README.md

 Primary fire performs side swings, while secondary is a strong overhead attack, capable of crushing even the beefiest of enemies.

-Energy for this weapon is limited when not wielded by its rightful owner, and once it fully drains, the weapon is returned to **Kira**, so he may recharge it.
+Energy for this weapon is limited when not wielded by its rightful owner, and once it fully drains, the weapon must be recharged by **Kira** himself.
 It will start replacing the **Chainsaw** once the **Brass Knuckles** have been obtained.
+Once obtained, any further pickups will be replaced by small shrines where you can recharge it.

 ### Slot 0 - Ninnacht Jackhammer *[Blursphere]*